Morpho-Functional Sciences

 Learning Assessment Procedures

-Oral interview.
-Evaluation criteria: relevance of answers to the questions asked, quality of content, ability to connect with other topics in the program, ability to provide examples, technical language, and the student's overall expressive ability.
-To ensure equal opportunities and in compliance with applicable laws, interested students may request an interview to plan any compensatory and/or dispensatory measures, based on their learning objectives and specific needs.
-In this case, it is recommended that you contact the CInAP (Center for Active and Participatory Integration - Services for Disabilities and/or DSA) contact professor in the Department in which the Degree program is located.
+To ensure equal opportunities and in compliance with applicable laws, interested students may request an interview to plan any compensatory and/or extenuating measures, based on their educational objectives and specific needs.
+In this case, it is recommended that you contact the CInAP (Center for Active and Participatory Integration - Services for Disabilities and/or DSA) contact professor in the Department where the degree program is located.

 Examples of frequently asked questions and / or exercises